Down Payment Assistance Program

 The loan proceeds must go toward the down payment for the home and cannot be used for financing, closing or other costs.

-The loan will bear interest at the fixed rate of 5% per annum, which will accrue and accumulate during the term of the loan and will be forgiven when the loan principal has been repaid in full.
+The loan will bear interest at the fixed rate of 5 per cent per annum, which will accrue and accumulate during the term of the loan and will be forgiven when the loan principal has been repaid in full.

 Payments during the term of the loan will be applied to loan principal, but should the program participant default on their repayment obligations under their loan, the unpaid loan principal and accumulated accrued interest will become due in full.